slainless/mock-fintech-platform/README.md

 #### JWT Secret

-Currently, this project's authentication is pretty agnostic since all it does is verify token and obtain email it.
+Currently, this project's authentication is pretty agnostic since all it does is verify token and obtain its email.
 Meaning, you can use 3rd party authentication services such as Supertoken or Supabase (as how it is intended for) or you can spin your own key and issue your own token.

 To integrate with 3rd party authentication, all it takes is copying secret from auth services